How to Fix Broken Mini Blinds

-If you are having problems with your mini blinds, there are some DIY fixes that you can try which will save you having to buy new ones.
+If you are having problems with your mini blinds, there are some DIY fixes that you can try which will save you from having to buy new ones.
 If the blinds are still under warranty, you should contact the manufacturer to see if they will fix the problem for you.
 Trying to fix the blinds yourself will most likely invalidate any existing warranty so don't begin any work until you are sure.

 Step 1 – Remove Blind from Window

 Lower the blind as far as it will go and tilt the slats into the open position.
-Remove the mini blinds from their brackets and lay them on a large flat surface such as a table to workbench.
+Remove the mini blinds from their brackets and lay them on a large flat surface such as a table or a workbench.
 If you don't have space then you could lay them on the floor on a piece of plywood.

 Step 2 – Access Bottom Rail